pronouncedkenny/Ubyx-Rulebook/README.md

 # Ubyx-Rulebook
-Rulebook for the Ubyx Stablecoin Clearing System
+Rulebook for the Ubyx Stablecoin Clearing Network.

+New rules must be submitted according to the format provided in the Pro forma for new Ubyx rules.